chocolatu/Email-Application/README.md

 Here’s the outline of the App

 Outline the App
-I will create 2 classes: EmailApp for main, and Email for implementation <br>
+I will create 2 classes: EmailApp for main, and Email for implementation.
-We don’t want the users to access our variables, so we set them to private. <br>
+We don’t want the users to access our variables, so we set them to private.
 To implement the specifications, we need the following to be implemented: <br>

 1. Constructor to receive the first name and last name